akukaracza82/console/README.md

 # Helium::Console

+Readable console output for your ruby project!

 It is really tricky to display data in the console in the readable and consistent way.
 Many objects needs to display other objects, which might break their own formatting.
 Helium:Console is an attempt to make your development console more readable by:
-* limiting displayed nesting levels (currently set to 3 level of nesting)
+* limiting displayed nesting levels to 3
+* limiting data displayed for nested objects
 * using nested table layout
+* automatically dividing and wrapping long strings

 ## Installation